oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 # Verification

-## Verification by the Holder when Receiving SD-JWT and Disclosure Document
+## Verification by the Holder when Receiving SD-JWT and Issuer-Issued Disclosures object

-The holder SHOULD verify the binding between SD-JWT and Disclosure Document by performing the following steps:
+The holder SHOULD verify the binding between SD-JWT and Issuer-Issued Disclosures object by performing the following steps:
- 1. Check that all the claims in the Disclosure Document are present in the SD-JWT and that there are no claims in the SD-JWT that are not in the Disclosure Document
+ 1. Check that all the claims in the Issuer-Issued Disclosures object are present in the SD-JWT and that there are no claims in the SD-JWT that are not in the Issuer-Issued Disclosures object
- 2. Check that the hashes of the claims in the Disclosure Document match those in the SD-JWT
+ 2. Check that the hashes of the claims in the Issuer-Issued Disclosures object match those in the SD-JWT

 ## Verification by the Verifier when Receiving SD-JWT and SD-JWT-D